aaclause/nvda-markdownForever/addon/doc/en.md

 - *NVDA+ALT+b*: The result is displayed as web page in your default web browser.
 - *NVDA+ALT+n*: The result is displayed as a web page in a virtual buffer of NVDA.

 Please note that it is recommended to favor the display in browser instead of the virtual buffer of NVDA.
-Some tags such as `<details>` are not supported by the render of virtual buffer.
+Some tags, particularly HTML5 tags such as `<details>,` are not supported by the render of virtual buffer.

 ## Converting Markdown to HtML source code